-- Turn the camera on, and follow the on-screen instructions to complete the installation process. - The software will connect to the Internet to update to the latest version and download new functions.
-Installation may take some time, depending on computer performance and the Internet connection. - Click [Finish] or [Restart] on the screen after installation and remove the CD-ROM when the desktop is displayed. - Turn the camera off and disconnect the cable. - · When not connected to the Internet, there are the following limitations. - The screen in step 3 will not be displayed. - Some functions may not be installed. - The first time you connect the camera to the computer, drivers will be installed, so it may take a few minutes until camera images are accessible. - If you have several cameras that were bundled with ImageBrowser EX on the included CD-ROMs, be sure to use each camera with their included CD-ROM and follow the on-screen installation instructions for each.
+- ▶ The software will connect to the Internet to update to the latest version and download new functions.
+Installation may take some time, depending on computer performance and the Internet connection. - Click [Finish] or [Restart] on the screen after installation and remove the CD-ROM when the desktop is displayed. - Turn the camera off and disconnect the cable.

+- When not connected to the Internet, there are the following limitations. - The screen in step 3 will not be displayed. - Some functions may not be installed.
+The first time you connect the camera to the computer, drivers - The first time you connect the camera to the computer, drivers will be installed, so it may take a few minutes until camera images are accessible. - If you have several cameras that were bundled with ImageBrowser EX on the included CD-ROMs, be sure to use each camera with their included CD-ROM and follow the on-screen installation instructions for each.
 Doing so will ensure that each camera will receive the correct updates and new functions via the auto update function.